symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

 If you are using one of the Jackalope backends, you can set a couple of
 parameters:

-* ``jackalope.factory``: string or object: Use a custom factory class for Jackalope objects;
+* ``jackalope.factory``: (string or object) Use a custom factory class for Jackalope objects;
-* ``jackalope.check_login_on_server``: If set to false, skip initial check whether repository exists.
+* ``jackalope.check_login_on_server``: (boolean) If set to false, skip initial check whether repository exists.
 Disabled by default, you will only notice connectivity problems on the first attempt to use the repository;
-* ``jackalope.disable_stream_wrapper``: If set to false, streams are read immediately instead of first access.
+* ``jackalope.disable_stream_wrapper``: (boolean) If set to false, streams are read immediately instead of first access.
 If you run into problems with streams this might be useful for debugging.
 Otherwise you probably don't want to disable the wrappers, or all binaries will be loaded each time their containing document is loaded;
-* ``jackalope.auto_lastmodified``: Whether to automatically update nodes having mix:lastModified.
+* ``jackalope.auto_lastmodified``: (boolean) Whether to automatically update nodes having mix:lastModified.
 Defaults to true;
 * See below for backend specific configuration options.

 With a Jackalope backend, you can also